 - 1. Should a concern arise, first approach the other(s) involved to try to resolve the situation privately in accordance with Matthew 18. - 2.
 If no resolution is reached, discuss the situation with the Dean of Students and Alumni to develop a plan for resolving the problem.
 To file a formal complaint, the student must submit the complaint in writing to the Dean of Students and Alumni using the Student Incident Report.
 No adverse action will be taken against a student for filing an incident report. - 3.
 If there is still no resolution, or if a formal complaint is filed, the problem will be heard by the Student Conduct Committee after the incident report has been filled with the Dean of Students and Alumni.
 The Dean of Students and Alumni will serve as the chair of the SCC.
 The committee shall not be composed of individuals directly involved in the alleged problem.
 The committee hearing the case will be responsible to make a decision toward final resolution.
-Immediately following the SCC hearing, the Dean of Students and Alumni will notify the student of the final resolution.
+Immediately following the SCC hearing, the Dean of Students and Alumni is directly involved in the alleged problem.
+If the Dean of Students and Alumni is directly involved in the student of the final resolution.
 If the Dean of Students and Alumni is directly involved in the alleged problem, the President shall appoint a temporary chair of the committee who shall deliver the final determination in writing to the student.